 - Enroll in eligible courses on a space-available basis.

 - Be admitted, upon recommendation from the academic unit, to the Graduate School as a certificate student.

 - Pay existing graduate tuition and fees.

-- Students on academic probation and students suspended from the university for any reason are not eligible to enroll in certificate courses.
+- Be a student who is not on academic probation and/or suspended from the university for any reason.
+These students are not eligible to enroll in certificate courses.